willow-carroll-polzin/EDUSAT/README.md

 EDUSAT's main interface is a web-client that can be viewed in any web browser and launched from any computer.
 In order to launch and open the app, follow the instructions below:

 ### Prerequisites
-In order to function properly, yarn (a package manager) must be installed.
-To do this, visit this [link](https://classic.yarnpkg.com/en/docs/install/#windows-stable).
+[This should be moved after next line, need to install nodejs before yarn] In order to function properly, yarn (a package manager) must be installed.
+To do this, visit this [link](https://classic.yarnpkg.com/en/docs/install/#windows-stable).[why not version 2?]

 If you do not already have nodejs installed, you will need to do so using this [link](https://nodejs.org/en/download/).
 Nodejs allows for Javascript and Typescript to be excuted outside of the browser.

 Once nodejs and yarn have been successfully installed, continue on to the next steps.

 ### Bash Script Setup
 In the main folder, there is a bash script (" .sh" extension).
 To run this script, simply double click the script file in your file explorer.
-If the computer that you are running on does not allow you run bash scripts, follow the command line setup instructions below
+If the computer that you are running on does not allow you run bash scripts, follow the command line setup instructions below [DO you mean EDUSAT.bat?]

 ### Alternate Command line set up (to use if the bash script cannot execute)
 1. Open up a command prompt